 - International Organization

 - Corporate Sponsor

-IMPORTANT: If you meet the above funding criteria for the J-1 visa and you wish to be eligible for that option, then you MUST submit the completed DS-2019 Student Request Form along with your Application for Visa Certificate (AVC) to the Davis International Center.
-Students who have already submitted their AVC may email the DS-2019 Student Request form before May 1 to email@example.com .
-Students who do not submit the DS-2019 Student Request Form will automatically receive the I-20 form for the F-1 visa.
+IMPORTANT: If you meet the above funding criteria for the J-1 visa and you wish to be eligible for that option, then you MUST submit the completed DS-2019 Student Request Form, along with your Application for Visa Certificate and other required documentation, to the Davis IC at email@example.com Students who do not submit the DS-2019 Student Request Form will automatically receive the I-20 form for the F-1 visa.

-NOTE: Before requesting a DS-2019 form for the J-1 visa, please read carefully about differences between F-1 and J-1 visa, such as the 2-year residency requirement, and mandatory health insurance and employment permission for J-2 dependents.
+NOTE: Before requesting a DS-2019 form, please read carefully about differences between F-1 and J-1 visa, such as the 2-year residency requirement, and mandatory health insurance and employment permission for J-2 dependents.

-PLEASE NOTE: If you start your program at Princeton as an F-1 student, you will NOT be able to change your status to J-1 during your course of study unless:
+PLEASE NOTE: If you start your program at Princeton as an F-1 student, it may be difficult to change your status to J-1 visa during your course of study.